practicalli/spacemacs/docs/why-spacemacs/layers.md

 Create your own layers with `SPC SPC configuration-layer/create-layer`.
 See the Spacemacs docs and [Configuring Spacemacs, a tutorial](http://thume.ca/howto/2015/03/07/configuring-spacemacs-a-tutorial/) for more information.

-> #### Hint:: Spacemacs Clojure configuration example
-> Trying to use packages-list-packages to install packages directly is simply ignored by Spacemacs.
-See how to [configure a package without a layer](http://spacemacs.org/doc/DOCUMENTATION.html#without-a-layer) in the Spacemacs documentation.
->
-> The Spacemacs menu system use a mnemonic system for organising its menus and commands.
-So to access a menu of file related commands, you press `SPC f` and for a menu of buffer commands you would use `SPC b`.
->
-> The keybindings to open the **file** of the **emacs** **dotfile** (.spacemacs) are therefore: `SPC f e d`

 ## Existing Emacs users

-If you have configured Emacs before, you can consider the `.spacemacs` file as a replacement for the `init.el` file you would otherwise use to define your Emacs configuration.
+Consider the `.spacemacs` configuration file a replacement for the `init.el` file that would otherwise be use to define an Emacs configuration.

 Installing packages via the `packages-list-packages` method is ignored by Spacemacs.
-Any packages installed in this way will be ignored.
+Any packages installed in this way will be ignored and deleted on Emacs startup.

-If no layer exists for a package, you can [use a package without a layer](http://spacemacs.org/doc/DOCUMENTATION.html#without-a-layer).
+If a desired package is not included in any layer, [a package can be used without a layer](http://spacemacs.org/doc/DOCUMENTATION.html#without-a-layer).

-You can add what ever elisp you like to the **dotspacemacs/user-config** section of the `~/.spacemacs` configuration file.
+**dotspacemacs/user-config** section of the `~/.spacemacs` configuration file should contain personal Emacs Lisp configuration and is the last section of the Spacemacs configuration to load.